GVR Report cover Diabetic Foot Ulcer Treatment Market Size, Share & Trends Report

 Regional Insights

-Asia Pacific is expected to register the highest CAGR of 7.4% in the forecast period.
-Nearly 90 million people are suffering from diabetes in 2021 in South East Asia and the number is expected to reach 152 million in 2045, according to the International Diabetes Federation.
-The presence of the diabetic population, a large number of juvenile diabetic patients in this region, increased insulin resistance relative to reduced insulin secretory function, and the high cost of treatment are key factors responsible for the rise of DFU in this region.
+In 2023, North America accounted for the largest share of 38.5%.
+There are 51 million diabetes patients in North America and the Caribbean region.
+The number is said to go up by 24% by 2045.
+Factors, such as the presence of key players, increased healthcare GDP expenditure, and improved reimbursement for DFU treatment influence industry growth.
+Asia Pacific is estimated to regisster the fastest CAGR of 7.5% from 2024 to 2030.
+In South East Aisa, nearly 90 million people suffered from diabetes in 2021 and is expected to reach 152 million in 2045, according to the International Diabetes Federation.
+Presence of a diabetic population, a large number of juvenile diabetic patients , increased insulin resistance relative to reduced insulin secretory function, and high cost of treatment are factors responsible for the rise of DFU in this region.

+Diabetic Foot Ulcer Treatment Market Trends, by Region, 2024 - 2030

 Nearly 60% of people with Type 2 diabetes live in China and India.

-Diabetic Foot Ulcer Treatment Market Trends by Region

-A sedentary lifestyle, food habits, and limited access to healthy foods are also the reasons for a rise in the diabetic population in the country.
-In China, the annual incidence of ulceration and amputation was ~8% and 5% among the diabetic population and the fatality rate among patients with ulceration was 14.4%.
-Treatment for DFU in China costs nearly USD 2,550 and the average length of stay is 18 days.
-The International Diabetes Foundation and governments across all countries in Asia are taking initiatives to increase awareness to ease the social and medical burdens.
+Sedentary lifestyles, food habits, and limited access to healthy foods are also factors responsible for a rise in the diabetic population in the country.
+In China, the annual incidence of ulceration and amputation was ~8% and 5% among the diabetic population, and the fatality rate among patients with ulceration was 14.4%.
+Treatment for DFU in China costs nearly USD 2,550, and the average length of stay is 18 days.
+The International Diabetes Foundation and governments across all countries in Asia are taking initiative to increase awareness to ease the social and medical burdens.

 Key Companies & Market Share Insights

-• ConvaTec, Inc.
+• ConvaTec, Group Plc

 • Acelity L.P., Inc.

-• 3M Healthcare
+• 3M Health Care

 • Coloplast Corp.